 Mass ascension of this Balloon Fiesta included five signature mass ascension mornings.
 These were launched on both weekends- October 2, 3, 9, 10, and mid-week- October 6.
 Furthermore, other popular events included the Balloon Glows, Special Shape Rodeo, America’s Challenge Gas Race, and AfterGlow Fireworks Shows.

 The whole and complete schedule for the nine-day Albuquerque Balloon Festival 2021 was released on the website before the event.
 Saturday- October 2, 2021- was the first day of the event and started with the Dawn Patrol Show, which launched before sunrise.
 Subsequently, more than six hundred hot air balloons were launched at dawn.

 Along with that, the Balloon pilots ascended in various waves to search for the famous Albuquerque Box, which is a pattern unique to Balloon Fiesta Park that provides pilots the chance to take off and land at the same location.
 Two days later on October 4, 2021 – Monday – the Balloon Fiesta flying competition was conducted and continued all week.

 Further, on Tuesday – October 6, 2021 – the Flight of the Nations got the mid-week mass ascension started and displayed all countries at the event.
 Additionally, along with the flying events, special shape balloons were featured on Thursday and Friday launched each morning, and glowed in the evening.

-Overall, the Albuquerque balloon festival 2021 had five balloons glows last year.
-Gondola Club and Chasers’ Club had guest opportunities at this event.
+Overall, the Albuquerque Balloon Festival 2021 had five balloons glow last year.
+The Gondola Club and Chasers’ Club had guest opportunities at this event.

 Chasers’ Club, another private area that included delicious food, local entertainment, and indoor restrooms offered a unique experience for all the people at the event.